-Amounts reported for governmental activities in the statement of activities are different because: Net change in fund balance - total governmental fund (page 16) \$ 93,275 Governmental funds report capital outlays as expenditures.
+Amounts reported for governmental activities in the statement of activities are different because:

+Net change in fund balance - total governmental fund (page 17) \$ (545,325) Governmental funds report capital outlays as expenditures.
 However, in the statement of activities the costs of these assets are allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which capital outlays exceeded depreciation in the current period.
-1,535,405 Certain grant receivables are recognized as revenues in the government- wide statements but recognition is deferred in the governmental funds.
-615,684 The issuance of long-term debt (i.e. bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+This is the amount by which capital outlays exceeded depreciation and amortization in the current period.
+773,512 Certain grant receivables were recognized as revenues in the government- wide statements in the prior year but recognition was deferred in the governmental funds.
+(615,684) The net effect of miscellaneous noncash transactions involving capital assets (e.g. sales, trade-ins, adjustments, donations, and impairments) is to decrease net position.
+56,183 The issuance of long-term debt (i.e. bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
 Also governmental funds report the effect of the issuance costs, premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of actitivites.
 This amount is the net effect of these differences in the treatment of long-term debt and related items.
-790,734 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds (i.e. compensated absences and pension expense). ( 1,743,111) Change in net position of governmental activities (page 13) \$ 1,291,987
+311,132 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds (i.e. compensated absences and pension expense).
+696,717 Chan ge in net position of governmental activities (page 14) \$ 676,535

-Bay Haven Charter Academy, Inc. Statement of Revenues and Expenditures - Budget and Actual - General Fund Year Ended June 30, 2021
+Bay Haven Charter Academy, Inc. Statement of Revenues and Expenditures - Budget and Actual - General Fund Year Ended June 30, 2022